 What to Expect

 This can be a statement of your true self or desire, or a specific goal such as “I am calm” or “I feel joyful.”
-Instead of looking for it relentlessly, do your best to let your sankalpa come to you.
+Instead of looking for it relentlessly, do your best to let your sankalpa

 The body scan and breath awareness sections of the yoga nidra provide a great opportunity to check in with yourself and notice where you’re holding tension in your mind and body.
 Once you know which areas need a little extra love, you’ll be better equipped to let go of that tension.